erland/erlandplugins/TrackStat/trunk/README.txt

 which will not be cleared during a complete rescan of the music library.
 Ratings and statistic data can also be imported from an iTunes Music Library xml-file.
 You can make backup/restore of your ratings and statistic data to a separate xml file to make it easier to backup the information to other storages.
-To be able to view the ratings when listening to music it is recomended to install the patched MusicInfoSCR plugin provided at http://erland.homeip.net/download.
+To be able to view the ratings when listening to music it is recomended to install the latest version of MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/, you will need version 2.20 or later.

 The play count and last playing time algoritm is based on the same logic in iTunes Update plugin, this means that play count will not be increased if you just listen on the first secondes of a track, you have to listen to most of the track to update